yguitton/training-material/faqs/galaxy/manage_your_repositories.md

 In short, you can connect your Galaxy account to an Onedata repository as follows:

 - In the `Onezone domain` field, please fill in the address to your `Onezone` domain.
 It could be something like "datahub.egi.eu".
-- Using the `Writable?` slider you can decide whether to grant access to Galaxy to export (write) to your Onedata or not.
+- Using the `Writable?` option you can decide whether to grant access to Galaxy to export (write) to your Onedata or not.
 - You should provide an `Access Token` to Galaxy so it can read (import) and write (export) data to your OneData.
 Read more on [access tokens here](https://onedata.org/#/home/documentation/21.02/user-guide/tokens.html).
 You can limit the access to read-only data access, unless you wish to export data to your repository (write permissions are needed then).
-- In case you want to disable validation of SSL certificates, you can use `Disable tls certificate validation?` slider.
+- In case you want to disable validation of SSL certificates, you can use `Disable tls certificate validation?` option.
 However, we strongly recommend you to not use this option unless you know what your are doing.
 - Click on `Create`.
 </div>
 <div class="Amazon-Web-Services-Private-Bucket" markdown="1">